2sek/homeserver-docker/README.md

 3. Tailor the configurations and docker-compose files to your needs.
 4. Start your services separately with the command `docker compose up -d` or, use either `./restart.sh` or `./restart.ps1`.
+    > :warning: Some applications may setup their startup configuration as *root*.
+It might be required to manually set ownership of these files to your user after the first service start in the config dir (default */var/docker/applicationName*).
 5. With the default configuration, the server is now running on https://homeserver.internal.
 Each service runs on thr host `containerName.homeserver.internal`.